code42/py42/docs/userguides/gettingstarted.md

 ### From Source

-You can also install py42 directly from source code.
-Download the source code from GitHub:
+Alternatively, you can install py42 directly from its [source code](https://github.com/code42/py42/pull/51/files):
 ```bash
 git clone https://github.com/code42/py42.git
 ```
-From the root project directory, run:
+When it finishes downloading, from the root project directory, run:
 ```bash
 python setup.py install
 ```

 ### From Distribution

-If you want create a tarbar for installing elsewhere, run this command from the project's root directory:
+If you want create a `.tar` ball for installing elsewhere, run this command from the project's root directory:
 ```bash
 python setup.py sdist
 ```

-The tarbar is in the newly created `dist` directory.
+After it finishes building, the`.tar` ball will be located in the newly created `dist` directory.
 To install it, do:
 ```bash
 pip install py42-[VERSION].tar.gz
 ```